fanurs/SkyrmeGaussianProcess/README.md

 - `docs/`: Documentation of this software.
 - `tutorials/`: A collection of `.ipynb` and `.py` that demonstrate the usage of this program.

+## Physics objective
-## Project objective: Constraining Skyrme with Bayesian inference on heavy-ion collisions and Gaussian-emulated ImQMD
+Project title: Constraining Skyrme with Bayesian inference on heavy-ion collisions and Gaussian-emulated ImQMD

 ### Overview
 <p align="justify">